ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-connect-quic.md

 Multiple pairs of Connection IDs and sockets can map to the same server-facing socket.

-This mapping guarantees that any QUIC packet sent from the client to the proxy in forwarded mode can be sent to the correct target.
+This mapping guarantees that any QUIC packet containing the Server Connection ID sent from the client to the proxy in forwarded mode can be sent to the correct target.

 ## Client Connection ID Mappings

-Each pair of Client Connection ID and server-facing socket MUST map to a single client-facing socket.
-Additionally, that same pair MUST map to a single datagram flow.
+Each pair of Client Connection ID and server-facing socket MUST map to a single datagram flow ID on a single client <-> proxy QUIC connection.
+Additionally, the pair of Client Connection ID and server-facing socket MUST map to a single client-facing socket.

 ~~~
+(Server-facing socket + Client Connection ID) => (Client <-> Proxy QUIC connection + Datagram flow ID)
 (Server-facing socket + Client Connection ID) => Client-facing socket
-(Server-facing socket + Client Connection ID) => Datagram flow
 ~~~

-Multiple pairs of Connection IDs and sockets can map to the same client-facing socket or datagram flow.
+Multiple pairs of Connection IDs and sockets can map to the same datagram flow ID or client-facing socket.

 These mappings guarantee that any QUIC packet sent from a target to the proxy in either tunnelled or forwarded mode can be sent to the correct client.
-Note that this mapping becomes trivial if the proxy always opens a new server-facing socket for every proxied QUIC connection.
+Note that this mapping becomes trivial if the proxy always opens a new server-facing socket for every client request with a unique datagram flow ID.
 The mapping is critical for any case where server-facing sockets are shared or reused.

+## Detecting Connection ID Conflicts {#conflicts}

+In order to be able to route packets correctly in both tunnelled and forwarded mode, proxies MUST check for conflicts before creating a new mapping.
+If a conflict is detected, the proxy will reject a client request, as described in {{response}}.

+Two sockets conflict only when the entire 4-tupe (local address, local port, remote address, and remote port) all are identical.

+Two Connection IDs conflict when one Connection ID is equal to or a prefix of another.
+For example, a zero-length Connection ID conflicts with all other connection IDs.

+The proxy treats two mappings as being in conflict when a confict is detected for all elements on the left side of the mapping diagrams above.

 # The CONNECT-QUIC Method {#connect-quic-method}